 (Last updated July 2019)

 For six weeks in 1919, the city of Winnipeg, Manitoba, Canada was gripped by a bitter labour dispute that paralyzed and polarized the city.
 The strike was a big news story at the time dominating local papers and bringing reporters from across the country to Winnipeg.
 The strike remains a significant point in Winnipeg’s history and in Canada’s labour history.
-2019 marks the 100th anniversary of the 1919 General Strike.
-Scheduled events commemorating the strike include talks, presentations, a parade, a concert, staging of the play Strike!
+2019 marked the 100th anniversary of the 1919 General Strike.
+Scheduled events commemorating the strike included talks, presentations, a parade, a concert, staging of the play Strike!
 The Musical, and the release of a movie version of that play.
-Beyond specifically scheduled events, there are a number of places tourists and locals can visit to learn more about the strike and its legacy.
+Beyond specifically scheduled events, there were a number of places tourists and locals can visit to learn more about the strike and its legacy.
 Those sites are highlighted in the remainder of this article.
+Although the year of commemoration is now over, these sites can still be visited to gain a better appreciation of the strike and its impact.

 Table of Contents